 Essential for regulating the formation of bone and the absorption of calcium from the intestine.
 Vitamin D is a fat-soluble vitamin that functions to help control the movement of calcium between bone and blood.

-Primarily from the action of UVB light on the skin.
+Primarily from the action of UVB light (sunshine) on the skin.
 Food sources such as cod liver oil, sardines, salmon, tuna, milk and milk products contain small amounts of Vitamin D.

 The structure of bones, cartilage, muscles and blood vessels is provided in part and maintained by collagen.
 The formation of strong efficient collagen requires Vitamin C.

 Citrus fruits, berries, tomatoes, cauliflower, potatoes, green leafy vegetable and peppers.
 Also important for producing strong collagen and therefore strong bone structure, is Folic acid.
-Folic acid is found in cereals, beans, green leafy vegetables, orange and orange juice
+Folic acid is found in cereals, beans, green leafy vegetables, orange and orange juice.

 Vitamin C is also a strong antioxidant and is capable of regenerating other antioxidants like vitamin E. The role of antioxidants is to mop up free radicals (the by-products of normal metabolism).
 Excessive amounts of free radicals cause damage to joint surfaces and muscle cell regeneration.
 Antioxidants reduce the potential of these free radicals to cause joint damage.